 Types of Aid

-St Thomas Law School is pleased to offer a variety of merit scholarships to incoming and continuing students.
+St. Thomas University College of Law is pleased to offer a variety of merit scholarships to incoming and continuing students.

 Some incoming scholarships may be renewed for the second and third years based on academic performance in the first year.
 All awards are made on a yearly basis for the Fall and Spring semesters only.
 Scholarship recipients are notified of the retention policy applying to their scholarships at the time of award.
 For retention data, click here.

-Students enrolling in the Law School’s FLEX schedule program who are eligible for a Merit Scholarship will receive a pro-rated/per credit equivalent award.
+Students enrolling in the College of Law’s FLEX schedule program who are eligible for a Merit Scholarship will receive a pro-rated/per credit equivalent award.
 For example, a student with a Merit Scholarship of $10,000 for the Fall semester (based on full-time enrollment) enrolled in 9 credits will receive an award in the amount of $7,500.00 ($10,000/12 x 9).
 All awards are made on a yearly basis for the Fall and Spring semesters only.